gugafer/cloudcerts/aws/aws_certified_developer_associate.md

 - EMR Job Flows
 - Redshift
 - SNS Topics
-- Opsworks
+- OpsWorks
 - Estimated charges on bills

 And more!

-What does CloudWatch monitor by default on EC2?:
+Things CloudWatch monitors by default on EC2:

 - CPU
 - Network
 - Disk